Discover Homestay in Stratford

 You may see homeless people around the more commercial areas, but the homeless community here is relatively harmless and will be happy to chat if you’re not handing over any change.

-What type of people live in Stratford?
+What type of Host Families live in Stratford?

 Stratford’s proximity to central London as well as its numerous local amenities attracts a whole range of people who reside here.
 There’s plenty of schools and university facilities, so you’ll find families and students; as well as professionals and couples who either commute into the city centre or work in the nearby area.